Jersey Boys (film): Critical response

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 51% based on 219 reviews, with an average rating of 5.9/10.
 The site's critics consensus reads: "Jersey Boys is neither as inventive nor as energetic as it could be, but there's no denying the powerful pleasures of its musical moments."
-On Metacritic, the film has a weighted average score of 54 out of 100, based on 44 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 54 out of 100, based on 44 critics, indicating "mixed or average" reviews.
 On CinemaScore, audiences gave the film an average grade of "A−" on an A+ to F scale.

 Richard Roeper gave the film a "C+" grade, stating that at times the film "captures the electric excitement of the musical, but for every soaring moment, there are 10 minutes of bickering or brooding".
 Andrew Barker of Variety felt that "Christopher Walken creates most of the film’s laughs by simple virtue of being Christopher Walken, but his doddering don screams out for a bigger, broader performance."

-In a 2021 interview with The Washington Post, Frankie Valli revealed his thoughts on the movie, saying that "I don’t think it was cast properly and I don’t think it was done properly.
+In a 2015 interview with Daily Express, Valli criticized that "they took the music out of the movie.
+That bothered me.
+I was supposed to be involved in post production but it didn’t happen.
+I'd have liked more of the movie to be shot in New Jersey, not in studios.
+They could have cast it differently.
+There were lots of disagreements.
+Was it Eastwood's fault?
+Well, he was the director.
+If it were me making a movie about real people and the real people were there, I'd be asking them questions.
+It wasn't a bad movie but it could have been better".
+In a 2021 interview with The Washington Post, Valli once again revealed his thoughts on the movie, saying that "I don’t think it was cast properly and I don’t think it was done properly.
 The whole entity was not put together properly.
 I think Clint Eastwood is a great director and actor.
 I don’t think this was right for him."

+Home media

+Jersey Boys was released on DVD and Blu-ray on November 11, 2014, by Warner Home Video.